rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 These numbers should not be taken at face value (considering I bought 12 dozen eggs and only count for 5 "items" here.)
 It is hard to aggregate a single pack of bacon against a whole rack of ribs considering you don't know the weight of the ribs.

 What I think this data does express though is along the lines of variety.
 Pork chops, ribs, bacon, and sausage were common purchases along with a variety of steak cuts and ground beef.
 I bought a lot of salmon and some shrimp too.
 When I walked through the store, the largest sections are pork and beef, which were full of fat and were in line with the diet.
-The chicken section however, didn't appeal to me as much and I stuck to eggs for the most part.
+The chicken section however, didn't appeal to me as much, and I stuck to eggs for the most part.

 If you are wondering what "fat" means, its the butter, ghee, beef tallow, and duck fat that I bought to cook all my food in (when bacon fat wasn't available.)
 Dairy consisted of all the cheeses and the half gallon of milk I bought on day 1.